weikailin/cs6222-fa23/4-auth.md

 > \right] \le \eps(n)
 > $$

+Discuss:

+- $\pk$ must be sent to the verifier through an athenticated way (by definition in the above).
+  If we have that authenticated way, why do we need DS then?
+- Would it be meaningful if $A$ gets no oracle access to $\Sign_\sk$, since $A$ is given $\pk$ as input?
+- Would it be meaningful if $A$ gets oracle access to $\Sign_\sk$ but *only once*?
-Note that the definition is a public-key version of MAC.
+- The definition is a public-key version of MAC.
-Also, since the verification uses only public key, $$A$$ can perform verification without oracle queries.
+- Since the verification uses only public key, $$A$$ can perform verification without oracle queries.
-Hence, it is clear that DS implies MAC, and then it implies OWF.
+- Hence, it is clear that DS implies MAC, and then it implies OWF.
+- Can we obtain a digital signature from (public-key) encryption?

 Lamport’s Signature Scheme
 -------------------------